Revision Shoulder Replacement Surgeons

 Have you sustained a failed shoulder replacement?
 If so, you may be a candidate for a revision shoulder replacement.
-The shoulder specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have experienced a failed shoulder replacement.
+The revision shoulder replacement surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have experienced a failed shoulder replacement.
 Contact the Shoulder Clinic of Idaho team today!

 What is revision shoulder replacement surgery?